csfalcione/lamination-builder/README.md

 - `_11` corresponds to `0.111111...` (which is equal to `0` in binary)
 The internal representation for these fractions supports mapping backward and forwards without rounding error.
 If `base` is greater than or equal to `10`, delimit digits with commas e.g. `17,10_9,0,11`.

+### Leaves
+Leaves are merely the initial polygons (or chords) specified by an array of their vertices that get recursively pulled back.

 ### Branches
 Branches of the inverse map are necessary to disambiguate and guide the pullbacks of the lamination.
 These branches are mutually exclusive sets of points on the circle, satisfying that that set of points maps 1:1 onto the unit circle.
 Each branch is specified only by a [critical] chord and some additional set of points.
 The interior of the chord (the smaller of the two regions of the circle split by the chord) is included, but not the endpoints of the chord.
 The points specified by the `endpoints` array are also included in the region.
 There is no restriction on the number of extra points provided, nor do they have to be the otherwise-excluded endpoints of the chord.